Convergence Analysis of a Krylov Subspace Spectral Method for the 1-D Wave Equation in an Inhomogeneous Medium: Background

-The following has been proven about the stability of KSS methods: \begin{itemize} \item Heat equation $u_t=pu_{xx}+q(x)u$, where $p$ is constant, $q(x)$ is bandlimited: a first-order KSS method is unconditionally stable \cite{paper18}, \item Wave equation $u_{tt}=pu_{xx}+q(x)u$, where $p$ is constant, $q(x)$ is bandlimited: a second-order KSS method is unconditionally stable \cite{paper17}, \item Reaction-diffusion system of the form ${\bf v}_t=L{\bf v}$: a first-order KSS method with constant diffusion coefficient and bandlimited reaction term coefficient is unconditionally stable \cite{paper2},
+The high order of accuracy in time is due to the second derivative with respect to time in the PDE.
+In addition to their high-order accuracy in time, the following has been proven about the stability of KSS methods, for various problems: \begin{itemize} \item Heat equation $u_t=pu_{xx}+q(x)u$, where $p$ is constant, $q(x)$ is bandlimited: a first-order KSS method is unconditionally stable \cite{paper18}, \item Wave equation $u_{tt}=pu_{xx}+q(x)u$, where $p$ is constant, $q(x)$ is bandlimited: a second-order KSS method is unconditionally stable \cite{paper17}, \item Reaction-diffusion system of the form ${\bf v}_t=L{\bf v}$: a first-order KSS method with constant diffusion coefficient and bandlimited reaction term coefficient is unconditionally stable \cite{paper2},

 \item Wave equation $u_{tt}=pu_{xx}+q(x)u$, where $p$ is constant, $q(x)$ is bandlimited: a second-order block KSS method is unconditionally stable \cite{paper17}, and \item Heat equation $u_t=(p(x)u_x)_x+q(x)u$ where $p(x)$ and $q(x)$ are bandlimited: a first-order block KSS method is unconditionally stable \cite{paper2}. \end{itemize}